 We see on our side which jobs are offered worldwide and which skills are required.
 These data speak a clear language: the professional images of the future either complement the work of machines or are highly dependent on human qualities that can not be reproduced by a computer.

 Data breaches at Company Like Ashley Madison, 2015 made headlines and showed how skilled hackers have become in data theft.
 However, these glitches have also fueled the demand for two highly skilled jobs in IT: IT security experts and cyber forensics experts to find out what went wrong.

 Last year alone, the number of job vacancies for IT security positions in Germany rose by 54 percent.
 In the previous year there was no such development.
 For Indeed, this is an indicator that German companies are only now realizing the importance of IT security.
 In the UK and Ireland, the number of vacancies between 2013 and 2015 rose by a total of 287 percent.
 This is where the strong IT industry plays a role in both countries, but also local events such as the data leak in the telecom provider TalkTalk.

 Virtual reality and IoT developers

 The supply of jobs for IoT developers in Germany increased by an incredible 2013 percent between 2015 and 1.318.
-This shows the huge importance that Germany attaches to the development of networked technologies.
-In Great Britain another area is growing similarly dynamically.
+This shows the enormous importance that Germany attaches to the development of networked technologies.
+In the United Kingdom, another area is growing similarly dynamically.
 Virtual Reality jobs have boomed in the last two years (+ 350 percent).
-By comparison, tenders for virtual reality experts in Germany "only" increased by 53 percent, but as the market for virtual reality is currently developing at a rapid pace, we expect Germany to catch up here this year.
+By comparison, in Germany tenders for virtual reality experts "only" increased by 53 percent.
+However, as the market for Virtual Reality is developing very rapidly, we expect Germany to catch up here this year.

 Demand for candidates with data science skills will grow as much as the big data capacity of enterprises.
 Anyone who combines technical and scientific expertise with the ability to find the important information and stories in a flood of information is in demand.